- 🥇

 Ready to explore prediction markets?

-New to prediction markets?
-Read our complete beginner guide: What Is Polymarket?
+Want the Polymarket-specific explainer?
+Read What Is Polymarket?
 How Prediction Markets Work.

 Disclaimer: This article is for educational and informational purposes only.
 It is not financial, legal, or investment advice.
 Prediction markets involve financial risk - you can lose your entire investment.
 Verify the legal status of prediction markets in your jurisdiction before participating.
 Only trade money you can afford to lose.
 Platform features, fees, and availability can change at any time.
 Always verify current information directly with each platform before trading.